Boy, 3, in 'very serious condition’ after shooting inside north Minneapolis home

-A 3-year-old boy was shot and seriously wounded Friday inside a north Minneapolis home, and police are working to determine the origin of the gunfire.
+A 3-year-old boy was shot and seriously wounded Friday inside a north Minneapolis home, and police are working to determine the source of the gunfire.

 The boy was taken by ambulance to HCMC where he was in "very serious condition," Elder said.

-There have been five incidents of children 10 years old and younger being hit by gunfire on the North Side since late April, two of them fatally.
-There have been no arrests in any of the cases.
+Minneapolis has seen five incidents of children 10 years old and younger being hit by gunfire on the North Side since late April, two of them fatally, with no arrests in any of the cases.

+There have been 338 total shootings in Minneapolis so far this year and 49 homicides.

+"We are seeing young children shot in Minneapolis like never before," Elder said.
+"This is the city's greatest resource, our children."

 • On July 9, a 3-year-old boy was critically wounded by gunfire in the 3300 block of N. Emerson Avenue.
 Officers rushed the boy to North Memorial Health Hospital.